pikatoste/test.sh/README.md

 You should not mix inline and managed mode in the same test script.

 The output of a test script is a colorized summary with the result of each test.
-Both tests above produce the same output:
+Both test scripts above produce the same output:

 <pre><font color="#4E9A06">* This is a passing test</font>